Company: Ex-Trump lawyer raiding nonprofit for personal use - WTMJ

 “I went on my own because I don’t have time for other people’s stuff.
 I want to focus on what I’m doing,” Lindell said.

-Defending the Republic’s chairman and CEO is former Overstock CEO Patrick Byrne, whose comments about the “deep state” led to his resignation from the company in 2019.
+Defending the Republic’s chairman and CEO was at one time former Overstock CEO Patrick Byrne, whose comments about the “deep state” led to his resignation from Overstock in 2019.
+Byrne says he resigned as Defending the Republic’s chairman and CEO in April after less than one month in the positions.

 To support its claim that Powell is using nonprofit money for her personal legal defense, Dominion cited her remarks during a Dec.
 29 appearance on “The Rush Limbaugh Show.”
 Powell told the radio show’s guest host that listeners could go to her website to donate to the nonprofit “that is working to help defend all these cases and to defend me now that I’m under a massive attack from the attorney general of Michigan and the city of Detroit and everything else.”

-Note: This story was first published on May 13, 2021.
-It was updated on May 15, 2021, to correct a reference to former Overstock CEO Patrick Byrne.
-While Byrne had been chairman and CEO of Defending the Republic, a nonprofit formed by Sidney Powell, formerly an attorney for ex-President Donald Trump, Byrne says he resigned as Defending the Republic’s chairman and CEO in April.